 Readings.
 Required texts:

 • Stock and Watson, Introduction to Econometrics.
-Pearson; 3rd edition updated.
-We will cover most of the first 14 chapters, as well as chapters 17 and 18.
-If time permits, we will also cover parts of chapters 15 and 16.
+Pearson; 4th edition.
+We will cover most of the first 13 chapters, as well as chapters 15, 18, and 19.
+If time permits, we will also cover parts of chapter 14.

-Lecture slides will be posted on the course website before each lecture.
+Lecture slides will be posted on the course website.
 You are strongly encouraged to read along in the Stock & Watson textbook as well.
 It is especially useful to read the empirical examples in the book.